Some open problems on multiple ergodic averages: Problems related to general sequences

 It is known that if a sequence is good for $\ell$-convergence of powers, then its first $\ell$ powers are good for $1$-convergence.
 More precisely, the following holds (this is implicit in \cite{Fu81a} Section 9.1, and is proved in detail in \cite{FrLW06}):

 \begin{theorem*} If $(a(n))$ is good for $\ell$-convergence of powers, then $(a(n)^k)$ is good for $1$-convergence for $k=1,\ldots, \ell$. \end{theorem*}

 It is unclear whether a similar property holds for recurrence. \begin{problem} If $(a(n))$ is good for $\ell$-recurrence of powers, is then $(a(n)^k)$ good for $1$-recurrence for $k=1,\ldots, \ell$? \end{problem} This problem was first stated in \cite{FrLW06} and it is open even when $\ell=2$.
 It is known that if $(a(n))$ is good for $2$-recurrence of powers, then the sequence $(a(n)^2)$ is good for Bohr recurrence, meaning it is good for $1$-recurrence for all rotations on tori (see \cite{Fu81a} Section 9.1, or \cite{FrLW06}).
-A well known question of Y.~Katznelson asks whether a set of Bohr recurrence is necessarily a set of topological recurrence (for background on this question see \cite{BoGl09, Katz01,We00}).
+A well known question of Y.~Katznelson asks whether a set of Bohr recurrence is necessarily a set of topological recurrence (for background on this question see \cite{BoGl09, Katz01,We00, HKM15}).
 Although there exist examples of sets of topological recurrence that are not sets of $1$-recurrence \cite{Kri87}, all known examples are rather complicated.
-All these lead one to believe that a possible example showing that the answer to Problem~\ref{Conj:PowersRec} is negative should be complicated.
+As a consequence, an example showing that the answer to Problem~\ref{Conj:PowersRec} is negative is probably going to be complicated.